phronmophobic/grease/README.md

 ## Membrane Example

-_Note: this example has not been updated and may not work_

 An example project that uses [membrane](https://github.com/phronmophobic/membrane) for UI can be found under xcode/TestSkia/TestSkia.xcodeproj.
 It also starts a sci repl that can be used for interactive development.
 Simply connect to the repl and start hacking!
 To update the UI, just `reset!` the main view atom.
 Example scripts below.

 ### Usage